borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 	* The Partial TSF subfiled is set to the value of the TF ranging poll of this Available Window
 	* The Token subfiled is set to the value of the TF ranging poll of this Available Window
 	* For timer sync ???
-(Following are appear in non-TB Ranging NDPA only)
-* STA Info filed w/ AID is 2043 (non-TB only)
-	* For non-TB ranging measurement exchange with secure LTF to carry the sequence authentication code (SAC)
-* STA Info filed w/ AID is 2045 (non-TB only)
-	* carry the I2R NDP Tx Power and R2I NDP Target RSSI subfields

 Usage of Partial TSF Timer subfield in Ranging NDPA
 * For ISTA, especially a unassociated one (?), to synchronize its timer w/ RSTA and determine the start of a subsequent TB ranging availability window